 Agua Caliente, Sonoma Aquatic Club

 Nestled amongst the rolling hills of the Sonoma Valley near Boyes Hot Springs in Sonoma, sits Agua Caliente.
 For hundreds of years, people have traveled to this small town to experience its soothing mineral waters.
 At Sonoma Aquatic Club, you bask in the healing nature of these curative springs while overlooking the luscious landscapes of local vineyards and wineries.
 This family-friendly facility offers three heated pools, including an outdoor covered spa.
 While membership at the club is required, they do offer one-day passes for those on vacation in Sonoma County.

-Morton's Warm Springs
+Morton's Warm Springs, Glen Ellen

-Written by Suzie Rodriguez.
+Written by Sonoma Insider Suzie Rodriguez.